lasjen/author-ws-demo/docker/jetty-env/README.md

 ## Synopsis

 This directory shows how to create a Jetty docker image for running web applications towards an Oracle database.
+The Jetty container is setup to use an Oracle UCP connection pool.

 Note!
 To create and run the Jetty docker container see the [project description](../../../..).

 ## Getting Started